pressupinc/require-featured-image/readme.txt

 2. The settings page, which lets you specify which post types the plugin should operate on.

 == CHANGELOG ==

+= 1.2.1 (2016.02.08) =
+* Smattering of small changes to make code more readable and standardized in formatting.
+* Addressed and issue where a translation function was being used in the wrong place at the wrong time.

 = 1.2.0 (2016.02.01) =
 * Adding the ability to declare, check for, and enforce a minimum featured image size.
 Big props to [@cjk508](https://github.com/cjk508) for making that happen.